 (c) Watched the field

-43. Why did Rabindranath Tagore withdrew from the Swadeshi movement?
+43. Why did Rabindranath Tagore withdraw from the Swadeshi movement?

 (a) Because it had turned violent.